gemlorenz10/cms-sms/README.md

 # Center Monitoring System with SMS
-###CMS mobile with sms alert.
-    This is for Withcenter Inc, internal use.
+    CMS mobile with sms alert.This is for Withcenter Inc, internal use.
 * Web Server Monitoring
 * ~~Server Statistics Monitoring~~
 * ~~Internet Monitoring~~